Mastering the Bowling Approach: Key Techniques

 Cadence

 Cadence or tempo as some would call it, is like the music that brings your feet and your arm swing together in harmony.
 Imagine you are dancing to the beat of the music, your body would move according to the type of music: fast, medium or slow pace.
 Your movement is not controlled.
 When you are in control of your body, you would feel jerky or non-fluid.
+Some use action speed to count their cadence: slow, slow, fast and faster and then slide.
+The perception of slow and fast is quite subjective.
+It depends on the bowler's perception of speed.

 In my coaching, l find rhythmic beats are more corresponding to your timing and speed.
 Using music beat: one (octave), two (octave), three (octave) and half (octave) then slide.
 As I coaches youth, I like to use the song "12345, once I caught a fish alive".